 - Following project completion, Larimer County staff and/or Open Lands Advisory Board members will conduct a site visit.
 Further visits may be necessary in subsequent years depending on the level of monitoring required for a particular project.

-Community Partnering Awards
+2016 Small Grants for Community Partnering Awards

 |Project Applicant||Project Name||Amount Funded||Project Location||Project Description|